Flipper Zero: Hardware

+Microcontroller (MCU)

-Flipper Zero is based on a dual-core ARM architecture STM32WB55 microcontroller, which has 256 Kb of RAM and 1 MB of Flash storage.
-The first core is 64 MHz Cortex-M4 runs main firmware.
-The second core is 32 MHz Cortex-M0 runs STMicroelectronics proprietary firmware that implements Bluetooth Low Energy protocol.
-For radio transmitting and receiving in 300–900 MHz radio frequency range, a Texas Instruments CC1101 chip is used, which supports amplitude-shift keying (ASK) and frequency-shift keying (FSK) modulations.
+Flipper Zero is based on a dual-core ARM architecture STM32WB55 microcontroller, which has 256 KB of RAM and 1 MB of Flash storage.
+The first core is a 64 MHz Cortex-M4 which runs the main firmware.
+The second core is a 32 MHz Cortex-M0 which runs STMicroelectronics proprietary firmware that implements the Bluetooth Low Energy protocol.
+Secret keys stored in the Secure Enclave of STM32WB55 are used to decrypt cryptographic keys on the fly, which are then applied to decode Sub-GHz protocols.
+This mechanism allows the device to handle encrypted communication for Sub-GHz protocols.
+However, the encryption used is not entirely secure and primarily serves as a form of obfuscation rather than robust protection.
+Its purpose is to make reverse engineering more challenging, but it does not provide absolute security.

+Sub-GHz radio

+For radio transmitting and receiving in the 300–900 MHz radio frequency range, a Texas Instruments CC1101 chip is used, which supports amplitude-shift keying (ASK) and frequency-shift keying (FSK) modulations.
 Unlike software-defined radio, the CC1101 chip cannot capture raw radio signals.
 This limitation requires the user to pre-configure the modulation parameters before receiving a radio signal, otherwise the signal will be received incorrectly.

+Infrared

+The infrared transceiver in Flipper Zero consists of a digital receiver and an LED circuit.
+The receiver, based on the TSOP-75338 module, decodes incoming infrared signals.
+Infrared transmission is managed by three LEDs directly connected to the MCU, which controls the signal output.

+NFC and 125 kHz RFID

+The NFC subsystem is based on the STM ST25R3916 chip, which is responsible for reading and emulating high-frequency cards.
+The 125 kHz low-frequency RFID functionality in Flipper Zero is implemented primarily through software running on the MCU, without a dedicated RFID chip.
+It also supports reading RFID tags in the 110–140 kHz range, albeit with a reduced reading distance.

+Hardware expansion

+In February 2024, a video game module was released for the Flipper Zero by its makers.
+The device allows the Flipper to be used as a game controller or connected to a TV and is based around the Raspberry Pi Pico.

 Firmware

 The Flipper Zero firmware is based on the FreeRTOS operating system, with its own software abstraction over the hardware layer.
 The firmware is mostly written in the C programming language, with occasional use of C++ in third-party modules.
 The system uses multitasking in combination with an event-driven architecture to organize the interaction of applications and services executed in a single address space and communicating through a system of queues and events.
 The system can be executed from both random-access memory (RAM) and read-only memory (ROM).
 Execution from RAM is used to deliver over-the-air (OTA) firmware updates.

 The firmware consists of the following components: